-Engagement-based suppression is a tool in SharpSpring that prevents emails from being sent to unengaged leads, which are leads with a contact engagement score of 0.
+Engagement-based suppression is a tool in SharpSpring that prevents emails from being sent to unengaged leads, which are leads with either a contact engagement score of 0 or leads that are unengaged due to no engagement in 24 months.
 This applies to all emails sent through automation and emails sent to list.
-Good or Marginal senders in SharpSpring have the option to either require or disable engagement-based suppression.
-It takes 60 days after a client becomes a Good sender before you can remove suppression.
-Also, time-based suppressions are still in place, regardless of whether or not you turn off engagement-based suppression.
+Healthy or At Risk senders in SharpSpring have the option to either require or disable engagement-based suppression.
+It takes 60 days after you become a Healthy sender before you can remove suppression.

 To require engagement-based suppression, do the following:

-Agencies that are looking to turn off engagement-based suppression off for individual clients should refer to Adding and Managing Client Accounts.
+Agencies that are looking to turn off engagement-based suppression off for individual clients should refer to Adding and Managing Client Accounts: Managing Client Email Suppression.

-Note: Senders with Poor or Suspended statuses will be unable to click the checkbox, as the checkbox will be grayed out.
+Note: Senders with Unhealthy or Limited statuses will be unable to click the checkbox, as the checkbox will be grayed out.

 How Engagement-Based Suppression Works